etendosoftware/docs/docs/developer-guide/etendo-rx/tutorials/installation.md

 !!! note
     The GitHub credentials are required.
-    To configure GitHub credentials read 'Use of Repositories in Etendo' by clicking [**here**](https://docs.etendo.software/en/technical-documentation/etendo-environment/requirements-and-tools/developer-tools/use-of-repositories-in-etendo).
+    To configure GitHub credentials read the [Use of Repositories technical guide](/docs/developer-guide/etendo-classic/getting-started/installation/use-of-repositories-in-etendo/) in Etendo.

 | Variable                | Description                                                      | Default Value      |
 | ----------------------- | ---------------------------------------------------------------- | ------------------ |